 Renowned for the minimalist piano themes, deeply propulsive bass lines and electronica inspired drums, the Mercury Prize nominated Manchester based jazz trio GoGo Penguin will create a piece of music inspired by the Northern industrial landscape in 2017 for the documentary film Mind On The Run.
 The film will be created by producers from Nova Studios, the University of Hull and Hull 2017 and will be about Basil Kirchin, who died in Hull in 2005.
 Basil Kirchin is the forgotten genius of post-war British music.
 British pioneer of musique concrete, leading light in the free jazz movement, a film composer who inspired Bernard Hermann and according to Brian Eno, the founding father of ambient.

-Darkstar
+Darkstar – Dance Unity

 Commissioned by James McVinnie

+Dance Unity is a piece composed by Darkstar and performed by James Mcvinnie.
+It is inspired by Hull as a city and the Dance Unity parties that were held there in the early 90s.
+With focus on trying to create a piece that oscillates through a series of movements and emotions Dance Unity is the result of trying to immerse ourselves in the capabilities and functionality of the organ but also the landscape of Hull as backdrop in playing host to parties that were intrinsic to the city in the early 90s.
+Dance Unity feels like an appropriate reaction to the positivity galvanised in the recent election and the context draws parallels in trying to display a unified front in times of adversity.

 Having recently scored the the Palm D’or nominated short film ‘Dreamlands’ Darkstar (James Young and Aiden Whalley) will compose a piece of music that reflects the landscape of Hull and its community.
 They have recently collaborated with Gaika and Empress Of on their EP on Warp Records ‘Made to Measure’ and now look forward to working with James McVinnie in exploring the Organs capabilities and how it merges with their sonic palette.
 On the New Music Biennial piece, James Young said: “For the piece we are writing we’d like to explore the industry of Hull as a City, what is intrinsic to Hull and what makes it tick?
 How can we immerse musically and sonically so that the piece we write not only compliments Hull but feels at home there too?
 We’d like our collaboration to reflect as many facets of Hull that we can encompass so it ebbs and flows as a recording and a performance.”
 Organist James McVinnie has collaborated with some of the world’s leading composers, producers and performers from classical, contemporary, popular and experimental music.
 2017 includes solo performances and a concerto appearance at the Walt Disney Concert Hall with the Los Angeles Philharmonic, the Kilkenny Festival and the Köln Philharmonie.
 He is a member of the Icelandic record label Bedroom Community.